hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 ########################################################################
 # Administrator
-# 1. Create a certificate from the CSR using the Certificate Authority
+# 1. Create a Certificate from the CSR using the Certificate Authority
 # 3. Sign your CSR with minikube CA
 ########################################################################